 6 – Name > Username

-Your username cannot be changed in the User Profile screen.
+You cannot change the username in the User Profile section.

 You can, however, change your username if you know how to edit your WordPress database.

-You can also change the username inside the WP Admin area using an easier method that requires no code editing or messing around with your WP database.
+You can also change the username inside the WordPress Dashboard using an easier method that requires no code editing or messing around with your WordPress database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!